-The primary procedures we performed to address this critical audit matter included the following.
-We tested certain internal controls over the Company's revenue process, including controls over the methodology used to determine SSP for identified performance obligations in contracts and the allocation of the transaction price to multiple performance obligations within certain new customer contracts.
-We evaluated the methodology used to determine SSP by comparing it to pricing patterns in customer contracts, historical methodologies used by the Company, and practices observed in the Company's industry.
-For certain new customer contracts with multiple performance obligations, we also tested the allocation of the transaction price to each performance obligation.
+The following are the primary procedures we performed to address this critical audit matter.
+We evaluated the design and tested the operating effectiveness of internal controls related to the critical audit matter, including controls related to the approach and significant assumptions used to determine SSP for distinct performance obligations in customer contracts with multiple performance obligations.
+We evaluated the approach used to determine SSP by comparing it to current pricing patterns in relevant customer contracts and the pricing practices observed in the industry.
+We examined certain revenue transactions from the SSP population and compared attributes such as price and level of the employee rendering the service to customer contracts and invoices to evaluate the significant assumptions used, including the basis of stratification.